 These waters are rich with nutrients and the long summer days provide the ingredient that is missing most of the year.
 The result is a complex food chain topped by several species of whales, seals, and seabirds.

-Finally a chance to step foot on the Great White Continent!
 Experience some of the most unique wildlife and awe-inspiring scenery in the world.
 Attempt two shore landings per day (weather permitting) and encounter gentoo, chinstrap, and Adélie penguin rookeries; Weddell, crabeater, and leopard seals; and orca, humpback, and minke whales in the cold Antarctic waters.
 The daily schedule will be based on local weather and ice conditions.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.